Parseval frames of exponentially localized magnetic Wannier functions: Periodic setting: results for rational flux Hamiltonians

 Although a Parseval frame is not an orthonormal basis, one can represent any reasonable linear (pseudo-differential) operator $A$ on $L^2(\R^d)$ as an ``infinite double matrix'' acting in $\ell^2(\Z^{2d})$, where the matrix elements are given by $A(\lambda,\gamma; \lambda',\gamma') := \scal{\psi_{\lambda\gamma}}{A\psi_{\lambda'\gamma'}}$ \cite{Grochenig,FeichtingerStrohmer98}.

-In our case we are typically interested in finding a generating set of vectors for the subspace which is the range of an orthogonal Fermi projection $\Pi$ onto an isolated group of $m$ bands of an Hamiltonian $H = \int_{\T^d}^{\oplus} \di \kk \, h(\kk)$.
-Our main Theorem~\ref{thm:Main_bis} provides a way to construct the \emph{smallest} finite set of \emph{exponentially} localized functions $\set{w_a}_{1 \le a \le M}$ with $m\leq M$ such that
+In applications one is typically interested in finding a generating set of vectors for the subspace which is the range of an orthogonal Fermi projection $\Pi$ onto an isolated group of $m$ bands of an Hamiltonian $H$ unitarily conjugated to a fibered operator $\int_{\T^d}^{\oplus} \di \kk \, h(\kk)$.
+Our proof of Theorem~\ref{thm:Main_bis} provides a way to construct the \emph{smallest} finite set of \emph{exponentially} localized functions $\set{w_a}_{1 \le a \le M}$ with $m\leq M$ such that